mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

      * The name of this field is flexible to match the object that is returned from the driver.
      */
     connectionId: ConnectionId;

+   /**
+     * Determines if this heartbeat event is for an awaitable isMaster.
+If
+     * true, then the duration field cannot be used for RTT calculation
+     * because the command blocks on the server.
+     */
+    awaited: Boolean;

   }